ResearchOS/Biomech-Analysis-Platform-MATLAB/README.md

 This project is currently written and tested entirely in base MATLAB R2021b, no toolboxes are required.

 To use this project, download the latest release [here](https://github.com/biomechOS/Biomech-Analysis-Platform/releases/latest).
 Place the entire folder in  your preferred location in your file system.
-Lastly, add the folder to the MATLAB path [see docs](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html).
+Lastly, add the folder to the MATLAB path ([see docs](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)).